vladsim/Raspberry-Pi/README.md

 Change user password.
 Set up network.
 After reboot run `sudo raspi-config` from the terminal.
-Do the configuration and reboot.
+Do the necessary configuration and reboot.
 Run `sudo apt-get update && sudo apt-get dist-upgrade -y` and reboot.
 Start working and have fun!